 Can Surefoot be used in Rocky soils?

-Depending on the applied loadings and the type of rock encountered, our Engineering team can assess the best foundation solution in soils with rock layers.
-Please read our Rock Policy in our installation manual here
+Depending on the applied loadings and the type of rock encountered, our Engineering team can assess the best footing solution in soils with rock layers.
+Please read our Rock Policy in our installation manual here.

 Can Surefoot be used in Saline or Acidic soils?

-When dealing with marine or very agressive environments, Surefoot can be manufactured in Stainless Steel.
+When dealing with marine or very aggressive environments, Surefoot can be manufactured in Stainless Steel.
 Our pile caps can also be coated with marine-grade coatings.
-As for the piles, Orrcon Steel has the Maxi Tube option which has a greater capacity for corrosion than traditional coating systems.

 Is Surefoot Certified to the Australian Building Code?

 When required, the footing system is certified by a Registered Engineer/ practitioner who supplies computations, layout plan and certificate of Compliance- Structural Design to the Australian Building Code